jguiel/benfords_law/README.md

 # Benford's Law Web App

-Built with Flask, designed toe extract data from a flat file and used to determine if dataset fits to Benford's law
+Built with Flask, designed to extract data from a flat file and used to determine if dataset fits to Benford's law

 ## Instructions:
 1. Clone the repo